 This pasta dish is easy to make and is a bit hit with guests.
 The brown rice pasta keeps it gluten-free and the pesto and roasted tomatoes… well, just make extra because they’re amazing and you can put them over just about anything.
 Yum!
 NOTE: Soak the...
 Read more

 There are several reasons I like to use in-season produce that is locally grown.
 First and foremost, it just tastes better.
-And as a plant-based, that’s incredibly important to me.
-But the reason it tastes better is because the fruits and veggies are fresher.
-They...
+And as a plant-based chef, that’s incredibly important to me.
+But the reason it tastes better is because the fruits and veggies are fresher....
 Read more

 My friends started calling this the Bri Salad because I make it ALL the time — every night, every dinner party, everything.
 I can’t help it.
 It’s just so good!
 And soooo easy.
 This salad even got a friend of mine — who literally never ate a...
 Read more